tudelft3d/website/education/msctopics/index.md

 quality of the generated route?
 * How to incorporate user preferences into route creation, e.g., a desired total length, preferred start point and endpoint, and must-have route segment(s)?

+**Note**: a preliminary research has been done in 2023 (see [here](http://resolver.tudelft.nl/uuid:11e9b0c2-5d67-475a-8653-71c7afe03dad)).
+This project will explore more intelligent and elegant solutions.

 **Required skills**:
 (1) Proficient in programming (C++ preferred but Python also fine).
 (2) Familiar with graph theory and computational geometry.